RobertAKARobin/util/js/spec/README.md

 1. Definition
 2. Execution

+Specs are made of "SpecSteps":

 Component | When run? | # times run? | Children | Shuffleable?
 -|-|-|-|-
 Suite | Definition | 1 per SpecContext | Suites, Tests | Yes
 Test | Execution | Any | Assertions | Yes
 Assertion | Execution | 1 per test | - | No

+### Options

+Options can be set per SpecStep at definition or execution.
+They inherit from parents.
+Inheritance order at execution, from lowest precedence:

+1. Self's default options
+1. Parent's options at definition
+1. Parent's options at execution
+1. Self's options at definition
+1. Self's options at execution

 ## Notes